 Preventing steps: An ideal food system is envisioned to provide healthy diets for people, especially for children and pregnant women and be sustainable for the environment.
 Many countries have recently begun routine monitoring and assessment of heavy metals like lead and mercury in food and plants.
 However, there is insufficient evidence on the level of heavy metal contamination in Bangladesh.
 The World Bank is assisting Bangladesh's efforts to improve air quality in urban areas, and is supporting an Air Quality Management Project (AQMP) which seeks to enable the government to build its institutional capacity to undertake air pollution including lead control activities, initially in the capital city of Dhaka.
 Then AQMP will encourage the Bangladesh Road Transport Authority, the Department of Environment, and others to work together in dealing with it.

-for Atmospheric Pollution Studies (CAPS) and Dean, Faculty of Science; Stamford University Bangladesh.
+The writer is the Chairman, Center for Atmospheric Pollution Studies (CAPS) and Dean, Faculty of Science; Stamford University Bangladesh.